D 90 road (United Arab Emirates)

-D 90 (د ٩٠), also known as Al Satwa Road, Al Mussallah Road or Mankhool Road is a route in Dubai, United Arab Emirates.
+D 90 (د ٩٠), also known as Al Satwa Road, Al Multaqa Street or Sheikh Sabah Al Ahmad Al Jaber Al Sabah Street is a route in Dubai, United Arab Emirates.
 The road begins in the old Al Bastakiya area of Bur Dubai and runs roughly parallel to D 92 and D 94.
-The road is referred to as Al Mankhool Road when passing through the locality of Al Mankhool.
+The road was referred to as Al Mankhool Road when passing through the locality of Al Mankhool until 2020, when the road was renamed to Sheikh Sabah Al Ahmad Al Jaber Al Sabah Street, in memory of the former Kuwaiti emir.
 The road passes through the locality of Al Satwa and ends in the locality of Al Safa.
+The street name Al Mussallah Road was transferred to D 89, from Corniche Street/D85 (below Infinity Bridge) until D 80.